Twikito/easy-toggle-state/README.md

 ## Why?

-A front-end developer often has to code scripts for interface components.
+A front-end developer often has to __code scripts for interface components__.
 Components such as drop-downs, navigation buttons, tooltips, expandable panels, lightboxes, tabs, etc.

-This thing is… Most of these components expose a recurrent behavior: a trigger element toggles the state of one or more target elements.
+The thing is… Most of these components expose a __recurrent behavior__: a trigger element toggles the state of one or more target elements.
 So why not code this behavior once and for all?

-So here is a solution: a simple script to toggle the state of a trigger element with a CSS class.
-You can then associate this element with one or more others: let's call them targets.
-By adding the right HTML attributes, it can adapt to most contexts and behave like a chosen component.
+So here is a solution: __a simple script to toggle the state of a trigger element__ with a CSS class.
+You can then __associate this element__ with one or more others: let's call them targets.
+By adding the right HTML attributes, it can __adapt to any contexts__ and behave like a chosen component.

-Only focus on adjusting the rest with your CSS creativity.
+__Only focus on adjusting the rest with your CSS creativity__.

 ## Recommendation